mathetes87/machine-learning-1/projects/capstone/capstone_proposal.md

 ### Project Design
 _(approx. 1 page)_

-To arrive to a succesful solution, during the project I will undergo the following meta-steps: getting to kow the data, preprocessing the data, writing the code to feed the data, writing the model, training and tuning the model and finally testing how well a basic trading strategy would work out given those predictions.
-Let's break down this steps into more detail.
+To arrive to a succesful solution, during the project I will undergo the following meta-steps:

+![Image of workflow]
+(Etapas_Udacity_MLE_Capstone.png)

 1. Getting to know the data